lucaswadedavis/starling-atlas/README.md

 - Unique class names (`sat-popover` and `menu-button`) are used to accurately detect outside clicks and prevent accidental closure when interacting with the menu.

 These changes improve the user experience and visual clarity of the satellite management panel.

+## Globe Canvas Background

+- The background of the 3D globe canvas is now white instead of black, for a cleaner and more consistent look with the rest of the UI.
+- This is achieved by setting the Three.js renderer's clear color to white and updating the container's background class to `bg-white` in `GlobeCanvas.tsx`.